laundmo/click_params/docs/api.md

         super().__init__(click.INT, minimum, maximum, clamp)
 ````

-!!! note
-    If you look at the `__repr__` implementation of the `RangeParamType`, you will notice that it expects a `name`
+!!! note If you look at the `__repr__` implementation of the `RangeParamType`, you will notice that it expects a `name`
 attribute with two words separated by a whitespace.
 If you don't want this behaviour you can override this method.

 ## ListParamType

-Signature: `ListParamType(param_type: click.ParamType, separator: str = ',', name: str = None)`
+Signature: `ListParamType(param_type: click.ParamType, separator: str = ',', name: str = None, ignore_empty: bool = False)`

 This class is used to implement custom list types.